kannibalox/rtorrent-docs/docs/include-cmd-system.rst

         .. versionadded:: 0.9.7

-        When set to true, `rTorrent` starts in the background without any `curses` UI.
+        When set to true, `rTorrent` starts in the background without any ``ncurses`` UI.
 It can then only be controlled via XMLRPC commands and POSIX signals.

         See `Daemon Mode`_ in the `rTorrent` wiki for more.